michalmonday/xohw23-121/docs/setup_guide.md

 ## Simulating our program binary running on the modified processor

+Following the next steps will simulate the processor running our program but without being connected to any external circuitry of PYNQ wrapper.
+Using this simulation can be helpful when trying to test/debug processor modifications, before attempting to connect them to any external modules like `continuous_monitoring_system`.

 ### Specifying program path
 We can hardcode program full path in the `builds/Resources/Include_Common.mk` file (by setting EXAMPLE variable):